Cass67/Ender3v2Neo/README.md

 # Ender 3 v2Neo Klipper Config

 This config is part of a 2 printer config using KIAUH.

+The printer has been modified to use:

+SKR Mini E3 v3 control board
+Orbiter v2 extruder
+V6 Volcano HF style hotend
+Hero Me 7 Toolhead

-It also reflects the Creality 4.2.7 board installed.
+It also reflects the stock set up using the Creality 4.2.7 board. config for this provided also.

 ## Features